sonatype/nexus-maven-plugins/README.md

 ## Warning

-Please not that the Nexus Maven Plugin is deprecated and replaced by the plugins in this project.
+Please note that the Nexus Maven Plugin is deprecated and replaced by the plugins in this project.